SHAREHOLER ALERT: Pomerantz Law Firm Reminds Shareholders with Losses on their Investment in New Oriental Education & Technology Group Inc. of Class Action Lawsuit and Upcoming Deadline - EDU

-New York, New York--(Newsfile Corp. - April 1, 2022) - Pomerantz LLP announces that a class action lawsuit has been filed against New Oriental Education & Technology Group Inc. ("New Oriental" or the "Company") EDU and certain of its officers.
+NEW YORK, April 3, 2022 /PRNewswire/ -- Pomerantz LLP announces that a class action lawsuit has been filed against New Oriental Education & Technology Group Inc. ("New Oriental" or the "Company") EDU and certain of its officers.
 The class action, filed in the United States District Court for the Southern District of New York, and docketed under 22-cv-01876, is on behalf of a class consisting of all persons who purchased New Oriental American Depository Shares ("ADSs") between April 24, 2018 and July 22, 2021, both dates inclusive (the "Class Period"), seeking to pursue remedies under the Securities Exchange Act of 1934 (the "Exchange Act") against New Oriental and certain of the Company's senior officers and directors.

 If you are a shareholder who purchased or otherwise acquired New Oriental ADSs during the Class Period, you have until April 5, 2022 to ask the Court to appoint you as Lead Plaintiff for the class.
 A copy of the Complaint can be obtained at www.pomerantzlaw.com.
 To discuss this action, contact Robert S. Willoughby at newaction@pomlaw.com or 888.476.6529 (or 888.4-POMLAW), toll-free, Ext.
 7980.
 Those who inquire by e-mail are encouraged to include their mailing address, telephone number, and the number of shares purchased.